seqan/seqan/manual/source/Tutorial/FileIOOverview.rst

      Application

    Objective
-     Improve the program above to read from standard input and write to standard output.
+     Improve the program above to write to standard output.

    Solution
      .. container:: foldable